5th Floor, Brigade Towers,

 To understand key trends, Download Sample Report

-After experiencing a year-on-year growth rate of 3.9% for gross written premiums in 2018, the only year with less than double-digit growth in the last five years, China's insurance market bounced back in 2019.
+After experiencing a year-on-year growth rate of 3.9% for gross written premiums in 2018, the only year with less than double-digit growth in the last five years, the Chinese insurance market bounced back in 2019.
 In the first seven months of 2019, the total gross written premium increased by 13.9 %, with the life insurance market growing by 15.9% and the non-life market growing by 8 %.
-China Banking and Insurance Regulatory Commission (CBIRC) has rolled out new measures including Advancing the transition period for the removal of foreign ownership caps in foreign-invested life insurance companies by 2020, Canceling the requirement that the total equity interest in the insurance asset management business owned by domestic insurance companies be at least 75% and allowing foreign investors to have a stake above 25%, Facilitating the entry requirements for international insurance companies by removing the requirement that they have had to operate for at least 30 years before entering the Chinese market.
+China Banking and Insurance Regulatory Commission (CBIRC) has rolled out new measures, including advancing the transition period for the removal of foreign ownership caps in foreign-invested life insurance companies by 2020, canceling the requirement that the total equity interest in the insurance asset management business owned by domestic insurance companies be at least 75%, and allowing foreign investors to have a stake above 25%, facilitating the entry requirements for international insurance companies by removing the requirement that they had to operate for at least 30 years before entering the Chinese market.

 To understand geography trends, Download Sample Report.

-The report covers the major players operating in the Life and Non-Life insurance market in Asia Pacific.
-The market is Consolidated, the market is expected grow during the forecast period due to china’s new measures to boost their insurance industry and other few factors.
+The report covers the major players operating in the life and non-life insurance market in Asia-Pacific.
+The market is consolidated and is expected to grow during the forecast period, due to china’s new measures to boost its insurance industry and other few factors.